brettlangdon/node-dogapi/README.md

 *note* `dogapi` has been updated to `v1.0.0` the api has changed quiet a bit please be sure to review the new api before upgrading.

+## StatsD

+`dogapi` does not provide any functionality to talk to a local dogstatsd server.
+This library is purely an interface to the HTTP api.

 ## Installation

 **From NPM:**